Skip to main content

 • Social criteria, such as unemployment, large family, etc.

-The National Organisation for the Certification of Qualifications & Vocational Guidance (EOPPEP) issues the certification.
-This leads to inclusion in the Adult Trainers Registry
+Certified teaching qualifications of the Professional Training Instructors from the National Organisation for the Certification of Qualifications & Vocational Guidance (EOPPEP) leads to inclusion in the Adult Trainers Registry

-As of 1.9.2020, however, certified teaching qualifications are a pre-requisite for teacher trainers wishing to participate in a public resources programme of non-formal education.
-In addition, according to Law Ν. 4763/2020, in the programs financed by national or European union resources which are provided to Lifelong Learning Centres (KDVM), only adult educators registered in the Register of Certified Adult Educators of the National Organisation for the Certification of Qualifications & Vocational Guidance (EOPPEP) are employed, with a certification of educational competence in a subject related to what they are called to teach.
+In addition, according to Law Ν. 4763/2020, in the programs financed by national or European union resources which are provided to Lifelong Learning Centres (KDVM), only Professional Training Instructors registered in the Register of Certified Adult Educators of the National Organisation for the Certification of Qualifications & Vocational Guidance (EOPPEP) are employed, with a certification of educational competence in a subject related to what they are called to teach.
 Educational services in KDVM, by educators who do not have the certification of educational competence, are allowed in cases where it is not possible to find certified educators, after the approval of EOPPEP.

 Promotion and Salaries

 In adult education structures, primary and secondary education teachers or permanent teachers may participate in administration.
-A seconded permanent teacher may become head or subhead.
+A seconded permanent teacher or Administrative Officer may become head or subhead.

 Joint Ministerial Decision 2/106902/022/2013 establishes the wages of the staff who teach in adult education programmes of public sector bodies.
 In particular, the hourly wage of adult trainers is as follows: